top of page

 Collar Dogs

-A simply one, buy original, these can be obtained from almost every militaria fair in the world.
-One 'US' and one 'Crossed rifles, remember to get the disc types if you are an enlisted-man; cut out type if your an officer.
+These are a simply one: buy original.
+These can be obtained from almost every militaria fair in the world.
+One 'U.S.' and one 'Crossed Rifles'.
+Remember to get the disc types if you are an enlisted; cut-out type if you're an officer.

 DI's

-Sadly, almost no original DI's of Paratrooper Units come up for sale and if they did you will rarely find a matching pair and that's not even considering the cost!
-Reproductions of these is the only option if you want them.
-Its easy to find 502nd or 101st DIs.
-Enlisted-men wear these under the collar dogs on the other tab, officers on the shoulders between the button and the rank.
+Sadly, almost no original DI's of Paratrooper Units come up for sale and, if they do, you will rarely find a matching pair and that's not even considering the cost!
+Reproductions of these are the only practical option if you want them.
+It's easy to find 502nd or 101st DIs.
+Enlisted men wear these on the lapels with the collar dogs above the lapel notch and the DIs below the lapel notch, officers on the shoulders between the epaulette button and the rank insignia.

 Rank

-The enlisted-mans rank on the A-Class should always be the green chevrons, either wool or sewn in green thread.
+The enlisted rank insignia on the A-Class should always be the green chevrons, either wool or sewn in green thread.
 Originals of these are easy to find, again at any militaria show or online.
-Avoid the reproductions, most are fairly crappy.
+Avoid the reproductions as most are fairly crappy.

 Shoulder Patches

-I have covered 101st patches on the 'patches' page, you can almost forget the idea of an original 101st patch now.
-The price is usually ridiculous and there are far too many near identical fakes out there to fool collectors.
-So a reproduction 101st patch is the only sensible option.
-However, for your 'previous unit' patch an original could be an option, depending on which unit you opt for.
-Lots of original World War 2 US Infantry Division patches only sell for a few pounds.
+I have covered 101st patches in some detail on the 'patches' page.
+You can pretty well forget the idea of an original 101st patch these days.
+The price is usually ridiculous and there are far too many near identical fakes out there that will easily fool even experienced collectors.
+A reproduction 101st patch is the only sensible option.
+However, for your 'previous unit' patch an original might be an achievable option, depending on which unit you opt for.
+Lots of original World War 2 U.S. Infantry Division patches are out there at reasonable prices.

 Medal Ribbons

-As a group, we have decided that no gallantry medals will ever be worn; with the exception that if you served in the military and were awarded a gallantry medal than an American WW2 ribbon of similar award could be worn.
+As a group, we have decided that no gallantry medals will ever be worn; with the exception being that if you served in the military and were awarded a gallantry medal, then an American WW2 ribbon of similar award may be worn.
 No purple hearts, no campaign medals to be worn that couldn't have been awarded at the time period we are portraying.
 For example, if we're portraying Normandy then an ETO ribbon cannot be worn.

 C031071full.jpg

 There are two types to consider, firstly the standard metal version.
-These can be worn over a cloth backing oval that designates the unit.
+These can be worn over a cloth backing unit designation oval.
 There are lots of originals out there to purchase, these range in price depending on the maker and condition.
-But, modern jump wings are so cheap compared to the World War 2 originals, so these are a much more viable option.
+Modern jump wings are significantly less expensive compared to the World War 2 originals, so these are a much more viable option.

-Just like the PWings, the CIB is still around now and therefore there are plenty of more modern versions that are far cheaper than a World War 2 example.
-Even when they look old, these are usually examples from Korea or Vietnam Wars.
-There are plenty of reproductions too, although why, I'm not certain as a more modern CIB can be purchased for the same money as a reproduction.
-Almost all A-Class jackets to whose owners saw any combat would have all worn the CIB.
+Just like the Parachute Wings, the Combat Infantry Badge (CIB) is still around now and therefore there are plenty of more modern versions that are far cheaper than a World War 2 example.
+Even when they look old, these are usually examples from Korea or Vietnam.
+There are plenty of reproductions, too (although why, I'm not certain, as a more modern CIB can be purchased for the same money as a reproduction).
+Almost all A-Class jackets belonging to those owners saw any combat would have worn the CIB.
 However, when you see the jackets from pre-Normandy invasion, they would not have had chance to earn the CIB yet, so like most things, this shouldn't be on your jacket either!

 bottom of page